Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 - Drinks and beverages.

-- Optional gratuities to leader, guides and local staff.
+- Optional gratuities to the leader, guides and local staff.

 Estimated Walking Time: approx. 3 hours.